BLOG POST

 A scalable complement: AI chatbots

-In a forthcoming Journal of Politics article, my coauthor and I found that a conversation with a scripted chatbot on Facebook among social media users in Kenya and Nigeria who were not yet vaccinated against COVID-19 increased willingness and intentions to get vaccinated—especially among the most initially hesitant respondents.
+In a recently published Journal of Politics article, my coauthor and I found that a conversation with a scripted chatbot on Facebook among social media users in Kenya and Nigeria who were not yet vaccinated against COVID-19 increased willingness and intentions to get vaccinated—especially among the most initially hesitant respondents.
 Using a two-stage adaptive experimental design, we first tested multiple concern-addressing responses and optimized the chatbot’s replies for different questions.
 We then evaluated the optimized chatbot against a chatbot that delivered static, public-service-announcement-style pro-vaccine messaging.
 The conversational, personalized version performed better—especially among those who were most hesitant at baseline.
-We measured willingness and intentions (not verified uptake), which is a key limitation of the study, but other studies find real-world impact on development outcomes.
+We measured willingness and intentions (not verified uptake), which is a key limitation of the study but other studies find real-world impact on development outcomes.

-Whether these tools help or hurt depends on how they’re built.
-As CGD’s recent working group on AI for Global Development underscored, the benefits hinge on getting the guardrails right from the start.
-AI tools need to be grounded in evidence, clear about uncertainty and tradeoffs, built with strong privacy protections, and evaluated transparently so we learn what works and for whom.
-The goal should be to build and test chatbots like public health interventions: iterate with users, and judge success by outcomes that matter, not just engagement.
+Chatbots won’t replace clinicians, but the fact that patients already use them to navigate care means getting the design right is high stakes.
+As CGD’s recent working group on AI for Global Development underscored, AI tools need to be evidence-based, clearly communicate uncertainty, include strong privacy protections, and be frequently evaluated so we learn what works and for whom.
+The goal should be to build and test chatbots like other public health interventions, iterating with users and judging success based on health outcomes, not just engagement.

 DISCLAIMER & PERMISSIONS